bvtvusn/dfb/README.md

 # DFB — Delimited File Bundle

-DFB (Delimited File Bundle) is a minimal, AI friendly, text-first archive format for packaging multiple files into one UTF-8 text file.
+AI friendly file format used for bundling multiple text files into one file.
+Can later be extracted using a script.
+DFB (Delimited File Bundle) is a minimal, text-first archive format.
 Text files remain human-editable; binary files use `ENCODING: base64` so the bundle stays plain text.

 This repository bundle contains:
 - `SPEC.md` — the format specification.